-3 Advanced skill development in teaching first-year college and/ or creative writing.
-Pedagogy strand requires a minimum of two
+Advanced skill development in teaching first-year college and/ or creative writing.
+Pedagogy strand requires a minimum of two courses in area.

 6633 Pedagogy Strand IV-Practice Teaching

 Skill development and practice in teaching first-year college and/ or creative writing.
 Pedagogy strand requires a minimum of two courses in area.
 (TBA)